InQuest/ThreatIngestor/docs/glossary.rst

         ``http://example[.]com``.

     IOC
-        Indicator of Compromise: a piece of information that shows evidence of a malicious actor, such as a file hash for a piece of malware, or a domain used as a :term:`C2`.
+        `Indicator of Compromise`_: a piece of information that shows evidence of a malicious actor, such as a file hash for a piece of malware, or a domain used as a :term:`C2`.
 See also :term:`Threat Intelligence`.